centreon/centreon-documentation/versioned_docs/version-23.10/graph-views/create-standard-view.md

 background and you will be able to start adding elements to it: simply drag and drop resources from your resource panel to the main panel.

-> You cannot add any objects (e.g., a gage, pie chart or graph) to, or
+> You cannot add any objects (e.g., a gauge, pie chart or graph) to, or
 > modify/copy-paste the contents of, a host, host group, service group or
 > business activity.